 So who will build it?

-Digi-Capital’s Analytics Platform tracks thousands AR/VR/XR Leaders across mobile AR (gathering momentum but more traction needed), smartglasses (too early to tell) and VR (still all to prove 3 years in).
+Digi-Capital’s Analytics Platform tracks thousands AR/VR Leaders across mobile AR (gathering momentum but more traction needed), smartglasses (too early to tell) and VR (still all to prove 3 years in).
 While there are extraordinary startups like Niantic, some of the smart money is on incumbent platforms like Apple, Google, Facebook, Tencent, Alibaba and Amazon to form the bedrock of what is yet to come.
-None has emerged as the Reality Ecosystem’s true champion yet, so it’s all to play for.
+None has emerged as the Consumer Reality Ecosystem’s true champion yet, so it’s all to play for.
 That said, Apple’s full-stack ecosystem, Google’s AR Cloud, Facebook’s social scale, and Alibaba’s Online-to-Offline (“O2O”) dominance position them as strong contenders.

-There’s clear blue ocean between here and the end-game for the Reality Ecosystem, and a massive amount of work to be done.
+There’s clear blue ocean between here and the end-game for the Consumer Reality Ecosystem, and a massive amount of work to be done.
 A fair wind and following seas could help, but luck and determination might turn out to be far more important.